 Recently I was in a group of Christian women and we were talking about God’s Word as a tool for life and one girl piped up : “I quite like that light lamp thingy verse in the bible, it has got to be one of my favorite!”
 When I asked her where it was in the bible, she could not answer.

-One of the saddest things to me is a familiarity with bible verses.
+One of the saddest things in Christian circles is a familiarity with bible verses.
 People post bible verses on social media, put verses on their walls, write them in birthday cards, all done initially with good intentions.
 But with the familiarity and popularity of the activity, many seem to have forgotten the truths behind these verses they share, or even noticed where they are in the bible.

 The psalmist is expressing an appreciation for the Word, which is what much of Psalm 119 is about (not a popular psalm to read).
 It is interesting that he refers to the word in terms of a lamp, since the only time you need one is when you are in the dark.
 We live in a dark world, in which one can miss your path and get lost in the dark.

 We all need light on our spiritual walk through life.

 Many of us have received the “light of the world” so as to “never walk in darkness” (John 8:12).
 We “received the light” (Heb 10:32) at the start of our journey, only to abandon the lamp for the rest of our path.